nesi/hpc-intro-dl/docs/install.md

 This will take a bit of time, so it could be a good time for a 🍵 break.

+Note that we used the `-p` option to specify the location of our conda environment and avoid installing it in our home folder (what `-n` would normally do).

 !!! warning

     Setting the variable `PYTHONNOUSERSITE=1` is necessary to ensure that `pip` doesn't look into user's home folder for locally installed Python packages (using `pip install --user`).